usmcamgrimm/havamal-rebuild/README.md

 <p align="center">
   <a href="https://havamal-rebuild-test.netlify.app/">
     <img alt="Havamal" src="https://i.imgur.com/q3rDwYw.png" />
   </a>
 </p>
 <h1 align="center">Hail Havamal!</h1>

-## Rebuilding the website for the Swedish band **[HAVAMAL](https://havamal-rebuild-test.netlify.app/)**
+### Website for the Swedish band **[HAVAMAL](https://havamal-rebuild-test.netlify.app/)**

-## The old site I made for Havamal was built with HTML, CSS, and JavaScript.
-Wanting to develop and expand my skills, I rebuilt the site to make it better and faster.

-## This website is built using these resources and technologies:
+### This website is built using these resources and technologies:

-## -GatsbyJS
+* GatsbyJS

-## -Sanity CMS
+* Sanity CMS

-## -Cloudinary

-## -TailwindCSS
+* Cloudinary
+* TailwindCSS

-## -Styled Components
+* Styled Components

+This started as a Gatsby project for Vets Who Code.
+I started it, then scrapped it, started again, then wrote the entire project in HTML, CSS, and JavaScript.

+I wasn't happy with the result and felt limited.
+I decided to re-write the project in Gatsby so I could work with React and incorporate some features from Gatsby.
+My goal was to learn different technologies while improving the speed and usability of the website.

+I started with TailwindCSS, and added styled-components to fill in some gaps.